 Epilepsy in Dogs

 Australian Shepherds can have drug sensitivities as they frequently have a mutation of the MDR1 (Multi Drug Resistance 1) gene.
-This commonly causes toxicity from ivermectin an ingredient found in heartworm medications.
+This commonly causes toxicity from ivermectin (and many other drugs) an ingredient found in heartworm medications.
 It is always advisable to consult with your veterinarian before giving your Aussie any medications.
 Even over-the-counter medications can be toxic due to this increased sensitivity.

 You are what you eat and so is your Aussie.
 Dogs can suffer from the same problems that arise from poor nutrition as we do.
 Cardiovascular and nervous system degeneration, obesity and diabetes affect dogs too.
 To ensure proper nutrition you should provide high quality supplements.

 Research the food you are giving your Aussie.
 They are high energy dogs and need high quality food to ensure excellent condition.

 The best thing you can do to ensure the well-being of your dog is to buy a healthy dog.
 That sounds ridiculously simple but is too often overlooked when the decision is made about where to get an Aussie.
 The goal of good breeders is to improve and maintain the quality and health of the breed and eliminate hereditary diseases inherent to Australian Shepherds.

 Revel truly has the biggest smile when you get her picture on a sunny day.
 She spends her fun time doing hikes, agility, and sneaking on to the couch and bed when nobody is paying attention!